CrazyRobMiles/Kinect3DPrinter/README.md

 ### Kinect Adapter

 You'll also need a Kinect 2 PC adapter.
 Search for "Kinect PC adapter" on your favourite auction site.
-There is a Microsoft branded kit but there are also clones of this.
+There is a Microsoft branded version but there are also clones of this.

 ### Kinect SDK

 You need to download and install the Kinect SDK from [here](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
-This includes the USB drivers and some test programs you can use to make sure your Kinect is connected OK.
-Do not plug your sensor into your computer until you have installed the SDK - otherwise Windows might auto-detect the wrong device.
+This includes the USB drivers and some test programs you can use to make sure your Kinect is connected OK. **Do not plug your sensor into your computer until you have installed the SDK - otherwise Windows might auto-detect the wrong device.**

-### Software
+### Visual Studio

-The program in this repository compiles and runs on Windows 10 with Microsoft Visual Studio 2019 which must be installed to build the code.
+The program in this repository compiles and runs on Windows 10 with Microsoft Visual Studio 2022 which must be installed from [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community) and used to build the code.
 Just open it by double clicking the Kinect3DCamera.sln file in the Kinect3DCamera folder.

 ## Problems

 ### USB sensor not recognised

-The software will crash if the Kinect is not connected properly when the program starts.
+The software may crash if the Kinect is not connected properly when the program starts.
 The Kinect Sensor can be picky about its USB connection.
 Make sure that the connection is USB 3.0 and that it is directly to the PC (i.e. not via a hub).

 You can test your Kinect connection using the configuration tester app.
 You can start this from the SDK BRowser in the Kinect Software program group in the Start Menu: